 If the applicant does not take the examination for which application is made, the original application shall remain valid for the next ensuing examination; however, the applicant must notify the Clerk of the Appellate Courts in writing by the filing deadline that he or she intends to take the examination and file an updated application or an affidavit verifying that the application on file remains current.
-The same fee required for the initial application The current application fee and late penalty fee, if applicable, shall be paid on or before the filing date.
+The current application fee and late penalty fee, if applicable, shall be paid on or before the filing date.
 If the failure of an applicant to take the bar examination for which application is made is the result of delay attendant to investigation of applicant's fitness and/or character, the need for a hearing thereon, or actions of the Disciplinary Administrator, the Board of Law Examiners, or the Supreme Court, the period for taking the examination and the viability of the application fee shall be extended for such additional time as shall be determined by the Board.

-By order of the Court, this day of December, 2002.
+By order of the Court, this 7th day of October 2004.